carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 exercises: 15

 questions:

-- "How can I copy my data to the GPU?"
+- "How can I increase the performance of code that uses NumPy?"
-- "How can I do a calculation on a GPU?"
-- "How can I copy the result back to my computer?"
+- "How can I copy NumPy arrays to the GPU?"

 objectives:
 - "Be able to indicate if an array, represented by a variable in an iPython shell, is stored in host or device memory."